 Restorative Practices are ways for a school community to build relationships, problem solve and learn.
 In this approach, relationships are the most important way we learn about the world and ourselves.
-Some schools are implementing Restorative Practices school-wide as a way to proactively build community among stakeholders and to use restorative strategies to repair harm, when needed.
+Restorative Practices are a way to proactively build community among stakeholders and to use restorative strategies to repair harm, when needed.